PaloZiman/GPP_Exam_ResearchTopic_GOAP/README.md

 ![This is an image](image_2023-01-11_154226193.png)

 ## Implementation
 I implemented GOAP using struct for my Goals and Actions, first i wanted to use a base class for goals and actions.
 But i ran into an error that made me try structs instead of classes, in the end the error had nothing to do with the classes, but i did't want to rewrite the code.
+The __Worldstate__ are checked with a function to see if they are fullfillled.
 ###### Goal
 ```
 struct Goal